aleksandarustic/assessment/readme.md

 Try not to reach API rate limit of 25 requests per day.

-Every minute sync-prices command will be run by scheduler after which latest prices will be saved in cache and DB
+Every minute sync-prices command will be run by scheduler after which latest prices will be saved in cache and DB Because of Api rate limit it will be only possible to run 2 jobs before limit is exceeded

 Get tickers